February 17, 2026

 • Mobile surgical units: CRNAs are often part of mobile teams that bring surgical care to remote or underserved areas.

 The versatility of CRNAs allows them to adapt to various clinical environments, making them invaluable members of the healthcare team.
-Additionally, here's overview of their employment based on data from the US Bureau of Labor Statistics:
+Additionally, here's an overview of their employment based on data from the US Bureau of Labor Statistics:

-Necessary Skills and Qualities
+Necessary Skills and Qualities for a CRNA

-The NP to CRNA Path: Becoming a CRNA
+The Path to Becoming a CRNA

 • Acquire a BSN degree.